tikv/rfcs/text/0082-dynamic-size-region.md

 The downside is that it can make range scan very slow as it's ping-pong style while streaming is pipeline and the implementation is complicated than streaming.
 We may prototype both ways and see which has good balance between maintainability and performance.

+2. How about the original load base split?
+That is how to further split a region that is smaller than 128MiB?

+I think it depends on the evaluation of buckets.
+If we do need to split further, we can also add a requirement on the minimal bucket count of a region.